Mukwonago, Wisconsin: Geography

 Mukwonago is located at (42.864557, −88.330619).

-According to the United States Census Bureau, the village has a total area of 8.11 sqmi, of which, 7.90 sqmi is land and 0.21 sqmi is water.
+According to the United States Census Bureau, the village has a total area of 8.11 sqmi, of which 7.90 sqmi is land and 0.21 sqmi is water.

-It is situated at the southwestern flank of the sprawling Vernon Marsh, and encircles Upper and Lower Phantom Lake(s).
+Mukwonago is situated at the southwestern flank of the sprawling Vernon Marsh, and encircles Upper and Lower Phantom Lake(s).
 The lakes lie midway along the Mukwonago River from its source springs to its meeting with the Fox River, which travels further southeast through Big Bend and beyond.
 Upper (110 Acres) and Lower Phantom (373 Acres) Lakes are part of the Village of Mukwonago, managed by Phantom Lakes Management District (PhantomLakes.us).

 Climate

 Mukwonago has a hot summer and a cold winter (Köppen classification) humid continental climate.